iCUE-Solutions/parallel_prophet/readme.md

 TODO:
-+ add input flag for BASELINE or FORECASTING option
-+ add input for start forecasting date, to end forecasting date
 + add flag when running on local machine
 + add path local input and output file
 + validate some stuff